zalando/postgres-operator/docs/administrator.md

-# How to configure PostgreSQL operator
+# Administrator Guide

+Learn how to configure and manage the Postgres Operator in your Kubernetes environment.

 ## Select the namespace to deploy to